hkarani/bdk-flutter-reproducible-build/README.md

 ### Verifying your Binaries
-Verifing binaries follows the same format as building except you can only verify binaries you've build in the release folder.
+Verifing binaries follows the same format as building except you can only verify binaries you've built and exist in the release folder.

 - Verifying binaries for a supported target